-Considering that most of us live in Montana or Wyoming, it is easy to wonder about the caliber of Scuba locations in the west.
-Well fear not, there are ample fresh water locations that even the coldest-of-person can endure in July and August.
-Considering we live in a land- locked state, Montana and Wyoming have as great fresh water diving. below are some common dive areas for you to enjoy!
+Considering that many of us that are reading this live in Rocky Mountain region, it is easy to wonder about the caliber of Scuba locations in the west.
+Well fear not, there are ample fresh water locations that even the coldest-of-person can easily endure in June, July, August and September.
+Considering FFS&S is located in a land- locked state (Montana),there are still some great fresh water diving.
+Below are some common dive areas for you to enjoy!

 Flathead Lake, MT

 Interestingly, Flathead Lake is the largest natural freshwater lake west of the Mississippi River in the contiguous United States and is slightly larger than Lake Tahoe.
-Flathead is 27.3 miles long and up to 15.5 miles wide and has a maximum depth of 370.7 feet with an average of 164.7 feet.
+Flathead is 27.3 miles long and at its maximum width is 15.5 miles wide.
+It has a maximum depth of 370.7 feet with an average of 164.7 feet.
 This makes Flathead Lake deeper than the average depths of the Yellow Sea or the Persian Gulf.
 This Big Sky lake is one of the cleanest in the populated world for its size and type.

-Flathead has many areas for local scuba diving along its shores including Polson Bay , East Bay, Woods Bay, Flathead Lake State Park (Yellow Bay), Flathead Lake State Park, Big Arm State Park and Flathead State Park making it a land locked divers escape!
-Though the clarity of Flathead Lake is sometimes a bit suspect, other times it’s stunningly clear.
-This glacier carved lake has impressive underwater cliffs and rock formations to admire and is populated by native Bull and Cutthroat trout, and huge Lake trout (Mackinaw), along with perch and whitefish.
+Flathead has many areas for local Scuba diving along its shores including Polson Bay , East Bay, Woods Bay, Flathead Lake State Park (Yellow Bay), Flathead Lake State Park, Big Arm State Park and Flathead State Park making it a land-locked divers escape!
+Though the clarity of Flathead Lake is sometimes suspect, other times it’s stunningly clear.
+This glacier carved lake has impressive underwater cliffs and rock formations to admire.
+It is populated by native Bull and Cutthroat trout, huge Lake trout (Mackinaw), along with perch and whitefish.
 In addition to the natural wonders, there are plenty of ship wrecks to explore.
 For snorkeling, you should be checking out the southern tip of Cedar Island, where just off-shore you’ll find great snorkeling and Yellow Bay for a bit of scuba diving.